World Redhead Day: Celebrating redheads & highlighting ‘ginger’ stigma

 With hues ranging from beautiful burgundy to bright copper, only one to two percent of people around the world have natural red hair.
 Whether the color is au natural or courtesy of a favorite hair salon, red locks are beautiful.
 World Redhead Day not only celebrates redheads around the globe but also “highlights” the stigma and discrimination some “gingers” face.

 Redheads are often stereotyped as having feisty personalities with fiery tempers.
 Some face discrimination and bullying simply due to the color of their hair.

 Thousands of redheads took part in the Ginger Pride Rally to march against bullying and name calling due to having red hair.

-Even one of the world’s most eligible bachelors, Prince Harry, admitted to being bullied because of his hair color.
+Even Prince Harry admitted to being bullied because of his hair color.

 Kick A Ginger Day, a satirical day inspired by the popular television series, South Park, left some middle school children with red hair “beaten and bleeding” after being targeted by their classmates in 2015.